Akshay-ML-1/demo1/README.md

 # demo1
 This is my first Git Repository
 <br>
-hey this is my akshay
+hey this is me akshay
+learning the git commands